GRCDEV/ArduSim/help/deployment.md

     sudo systemctl enable ardusim.service

 Finally, restart the device and check the log file to be sure that ArduSim has started with the system.
-Don't forget to store a mission file beside ArduSim if the protocol under test requires it.
+Don't forget to store a protocols.mission file beside ArduSim if the protocol under test requires it.